nih-cfde/use-case-library-build/library/USERSTORY-67.md

 ---
-input: FAIR metrics booklet and a resource to analyze
+input: the FAIRshake Chrome extension, the FAIR rubric and digital object
-output: A fairness assessment
+output: a completed FAIRness assessment
-task: Use the FAIRshake Chrome extension and Bookmarklet to initiate the FAIR assessment of a digital object
+task: perform a manual assessment
 tags:
 - FAIRness assessment
-- metrics booklet
+- rubric
 ---